jedi4ever/patrickdebois-research/agents.md

 - GPT Builder at home...having an agent build another agent!  - https://twitter.com/jerryjliu0/status/1721639447207583882
 - Rivet Is An Open-Source Visual AI Programming Environment which is suited for building complex agents with LLM Prompts, and it was Open Sourced recently - https://twitter.com/cobusgreylingza/status/1701566980728242199
 - a single common interface for communicating with agents. - https://agentprotocol.ai/
+- Amplify your team's potential with customizable and secure AI assistants. https://dust.tt/

 ## Autogen